 Oversight responsibility

-33. The corrective measures implemented by management to address the shortcomings of the financial system in producing mSCOA-compliant annual financial statements were not sufficient and timeous to prevent late submission of the financial statements.
+37. The corrective measures implemented by management to address the shortcomings of the financial system in producing mSCOA compliant annual financial statements, was not sufficient and timeous to prevent the late submission of the financial statements.

 Compliance monitoring